httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 {{ex-server-selects-unsupported-algorithm}} is an example where a server ignores the client's preferred digest algorithm.
-Alternatively, a server can also reject the request and return a response with error status code such as 4xx or 5xx.
+Alternatively, a server can also reject the request and return a response with an error status code such as 4xx or 5xx.
 This specification does not prescribe any requirement on status code selection;